msierraltav/fake-movie-db/README.md

 using the information taken from [here](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver16&tabs=cli&pivots=cs1-bash)

 - I took this sunday to configure the API, and by my fault of practice it took me more time than I spected, in general in enterpices the db is already configured, in general.

+also i had a lot of issues configuring [ODBC 17 ](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver16&tabs=ubuntu18-install%2Cubuntu17-install%2Cdebian8-install%2Credhat7-13-install%2Crhel7-offline) and MSSQL on docker and ubuntu for development.

+and after investigate how to connect the API to the MSSQL , and upload the datasets using DBbeaver I vibecode the Controller , one of my goals is simplify the next step so I added pagination, in the search call.

+I a second version of this Api I want to increase performance only using documentation and hard work, but now , I need speed.

+now.. its time to the last part, the frontend...

+( you could check the time of those messages doing a commit blame or with the git intelisence)